Random Harvest (film): Plot

-In November 1918, a British officer is gassed in the trenches during the First World War.
-Having lost his memory, he is confined to an English asylum as "John Smith", an unidentified inmate.
-On the day the war ends, the gatekeepers abandon their posts to join the celebration in the nearby Midlands town of Melbridge, and Smith wanders away.
+In the last days of the First World War, a British officer who had been gassed in the trenches and lost his memory is confined to an English asylum as "John Smith," an unidentified inmate.
+On the day the war ends, the asylum's gatekeepers abandon their posts to join the celebration in the nearby Midlands town of Melbridge, and Smith wanders away.

 In town, he is befriended by a singer with the stage name Paula Ridgeway.
 She guesses he is from the asylum, but as he seems harmless, she arranges for him to join her traveling theatrical group.
 After an incident that threatens to bring unwanted attention, Paula takes Smith to a secluded country village in Devon, where they stay at an inn run by Mrs. Deventer.
 They fall in love and marry, renting a small cottage and eventually having a son.

 "Smithy", as Paula calls him, discovers he has some literary talent.
 Paula remains home with their newborn son while Smithy goes to Liverpool for a job interview with a newspaper.
 He is struck by a taxi.
 When he regains consciousness, his past memory is restored, but his life with Paula is now forgotten.
 He is Charles Rainier, the son of a wealthy businessman.
 None of his meager possessions, including a key, provide any clue about where he has been.
 Charles returns home on the day of his father's funeral.
-Kitty, the stepdaughter of one of Charles' siblings, becomes infatuated with her "uncle".
+Kitty, the stepdaughter of one of Charles's siblings, becomes infatuated with her "uncle."
 Charles wants to return to college, but the mismanaged family business needs him, and he puts off his own desires to safeguard the jobs of his many employees and restore the family fortune.
-After a few years, a newspaper touts him as the "Industrial Prince of England".
+After a few years, a newspaper touts him as the "Industrial Prince of England."

 Meanwhile, Paula has been searching frantically for her Smithy.
 Their son died as an infant, and she now works as a secretary.
 One day, she sees Charles' picture and story in a magazine.
 Paula becomes his executive assistant under her real name, Margaret Hanson, hoping that her presence will jog his memory.
 Dr. Jonathan Benet, who works at the Melbridge asylum, is her confidant and admirer.
 He warns her that revealing her identity would only cause Charles to resent her.